tnkerer/moralis-nft-snapshot/README.md

 # 🔎 `Moralis NFT Snapshot`

-Moralis NFT API will only return 500 itens at a time.
+Moralis NFT API will only return 500 itens at a time when its is called.
 For that reason, a simple logic is needed to fetch all data from a given NFT collection.
 This script uses a simple logic to loop through all itens in an NFT collection and write out the balances of each unique holder from that collection.

 # 🚀 `Quick Start`